finom/tsimmes/README.md

 You may need [polyfill](https://github.com/github/fetch) for it

-* bala means bullet in Spanish
+*bala means "bullet" in Spanish